Azure/ResourceModules/docs/wiki/Getting started - Scenario 2 Onboard module library and CI environment.md

 1. An Azure DevOps organization and project
 1. An Azure DevOps artifacts feed
-   > **Note:** The default feed name is `carml` as configured in the [`settings.yml`](https://github.com/Azure/ResourceModules/blob/main/settings.yml) file's variable `vstsFeedName`.
+   > **Note:** The official guidance to set up a feed can be found [here](https://learn.microsoft.com/en-us/azure/devops/artifacts/concepts/feeds?view=azure-devops#create-public-feeds).
+The default feed name is `carml` as configured in the [`settings.yml`](https://github.com/Azure/ResourceModules/blob/main/settings.yml) file's variable `vstsFeedName`.
 Update the value here if you want to use a different name, but make sure it matches the name of the artifact feed created in Azure DevOps.
    >
    > **Note:** It's also very important that the feed's 'Permissions' (Artifact Feed -> Feed settings -> Permissions) are set up so that the project's 'Build Service' has at least the role 'Contributor' to be able to publish artifacts ([ref](https://learn.microsoft.com/en-us/azure/devops/artifacts/feeds/feed-permissions?view=azure-devops#permissions-table)).
 1. An Azure DevOps project to host the artifact feed